I have the perfect dog.

 Did you know dogs can get sick just like humans?

 If you heard of a new flu strain that spread to every human that came in close contact, you’d probably want to learn about it, right?
 And take steps to prevent it in your family?
 Human flu is seasonal, but the dog flu virus, can hit any time of year.
-A new strain of this flu, H3N2 emerged in 2015 and has been infecting dogs as recent as an outbreak in Chicago earlier this year.
 Dogs have no natural immunity to this and all dogs are susceptible, regardless of age.

 Know the Signs